comp129/comp55/docs/labs/65-UMLClass.md

 we are going to continue using PlantUML to develop class diagrams, which detail how classes and their methods interact.
 Creating models helps us better understand how the software we plan to build will work.

+This lab will not only help you visualize how different components of a system interact but also enhance your ability to design and organize complex systems by defining clear class structures and relationships.

 Let's start by first discussing what the class diagrams will look like (and how to draw them on a piece of paper) first.

-## Drawing a class in UML on a piece of paper
+## Drawing a UML on paper

 Representing a class in UML is one of the basic building blocks for designing a system.
-To do so in a paper drawing for UML you just end up providing a name for the class and place it inside a rectangle, like so:
+To do this in a paper drawing, you simply write the class name and place it inside a rectangle, like this:

 ![Rectangle for UML diagram](lab65media/rectangle.png)